 Every day except Monday

 Positano, probably the most visited town on the Amalfi coast, is draped like its famed bougainvillaea along a sheer cliff, pooling gracefully around lovely beaches.
-This magical town with such narrow stepped streets that it keeps traffic at bay, is a wonderful destination for memorable lunches or dinners and as a launching spot to make the voyage by hydrofoil to Capri.
+This magical town with such narrow stepped streets that it keeps traffic at bay is a wonderful destination for memorable lunches or dinners and as a launching, spot to make the voyage by hydrofoil to Capri.

-This modern Amalfi restaurant has a very beautiful terrace with climbing jasmine that will imbue a romantic dinner with a subtle scented backdrop.
+This modern Amalfi restaurant has a very beautiful terrace with climbing jasmine that will imbue a romantic dinner with a subtly scented backdrop.
 The open kitchen produces such cleverly devised dishes as the antipasti, Tre Assaggi della Tradizione, three miniaturised Italian regulars of a tiny pizza, stuffed zucchini blossoms and aubergine parmigiana on one plate.